-Besides the screws, my car had a lot of snaps that hold the dash in place, but every car is different.
+Besides the screws, my car had many snaps that hold the dash in place, but every vehicle is different.
 I had to pull hard after removing the screws to get the dash dislodged from the snaps.

-Then when I put it all back together I forgot to replace a brace that goes across under the dash.
+When I put it all back together, I forgot to replace a brace that goes across under the dash.
 I had to undo it all again to put the brace back in.
 Therefore, I suggest that you pay close attention to the video that deals with your car.
 Watch it a few times before you start.

-In my case, the filters were not really that dirty.
+In my case, the filters were not that dirty.
 I guess that's because I always have it set to "recycle" my cabin air.
-I prefer to do that rather than blowing in air from outside and sucking in the fumes from other vehicles.
+I prefer to do that rather than blowing in air from outside, which sucks in the fumes from other vehicles.

-After I changed the cabin filter, I discovered I could leave the internal air recycle off since getting fresh air from the outside is nice now.
+After I changed the cabin filter, I discovered I could leave the internal air recycle off since getting fresh air from the outside is better now with a new filter.
 I no longer smell the street fumes because the new filters I put in are carbon filters, definitely much better than the old paper filters that came with the car.

 By the way, I had to replace two filters.
 Some cars only have one, so check your car's user manual before you buy new ones.

-I noticed nothing prevents you from putting the filters in backwards, so I paid close attention to the arrows showing the airflow direction.
+I noticed nothing prevents you from putting the filters in backward, so I paid close attention to the arrows showing the airflow direction.
 Don't make that mistake.

 Body scratches tend to appear almost by magic.
 People brush up against your car in parking lots.
-People open doors next to you and hit your car.
+People open doors next to you and hit your vehicle.

-Even weather has a lot to do with it.
+Even the weather has a lot to do with it.
 Hail, road gravel, you name it.
-There are rough elements in the air that put blemishes in your car's surface.
+There are rough elements in the air that put blemishes on your car's surface.

-I found that over time, these blemishes and scratches grow bigger and even rust.
-It's important to stop the spread of these rust spots.
+I found that over time, these blemishes and scratches grow more prominent and even rust.
+It's crucial to stop this from happening.
 One way is to use nail polish, but this shows up when viewed at an angle.

 I found that Quixx makes a great scratch remover kit that includes the right grade of sandpaper and the right paint for your make and model of car.
 It works well and keeps the outside looking clean and fresh.
 You can find it at your local vehicle parts store or on Amazon.

-Instead of buying a new car, you can take care of your old car properly and have it last many rewarding years.
-Keep the money in the bank or make a nice investment that will grow while you enjoy many more years of value from your present car.
+Instead of buying a new car, you can properly take care of your old vehicle and have it last many rewarding years.
+Keep the money in the bank or make a meaningful investment that will grow while you enjoy many more years of value from your present car.

 © 2012 Glenn Stok